gerryas/ecommerce_server-1/README.md

 # ecommerce_server
 E-commerce App is an application for user to display and/or sell their product.
 This app has :
 * Error case response
-* RESTful endpoint for product's CRUD operation
+* RESTful endpoint for product's and banner's CRUD operation
 * JSON formatted response

 &nbsp;